steineggerlab/foldcomp/README.md

 foldcomp rmsd <pdb|cif> <pdb|cif>

 # Options
  -h, --help               print this help message
  -v, --version            print version
  -t, --threads            threads for (de)compression of folders/tar files [default=1]
- -r, --recursive      recursively look for files in directory [default=0] -f, --file           input is a list of files [default=0] -a, --alt            use alternative atom order [default=false] -b, --break          interval size to save absolute atom coordinates [default=25] -z, --tar            save as tar file [default=false] -d, --db             save as database [default=false] -y, --overwrite      overwrite existing files [default=false] -l, --id-list        a file of id list to be processed (only for database input) --skip-discontinuous skip PDB with with discontinuous residues (only batch compression) --check              check FCZ before and skip entries with error (only for batch decompression) --plddt              extract pLDDT score (only for extraction mode) --fasta              extract amino acid sequence (only for extraction mode) --no-merge           do not merge output files (only for extraction mode) --time               measure time for compression/decompression
+ -r, --recursive          recursively look for files in directory [default=0] -f, --file               input is a list of files [default=0] -a, --alt                use alternative atom order [default=false] -b, --break              interval size to save absolute atom coordinates [default=25] -z, --tar                save as tar file [default=false] -d, --db                 save as database [default=false] -y, --overwrite          overwrite existing files [default=false] -l, --id-list            a file of id list to be processed (only for database input) --skip-discontinuous     skip PDB with with discontinuous residues (only batch compression) --check                  check FCZ before and skip entries with error (only for batch decompression) --plddt                  extract pLDDT score (only for extraction mode) -p, --plddt-digits       extract pLDDT score with specified number of digits (only for extraction mode)
+                          - 1: single digit (fasta-like format), 2: 2-digit(00-99; tsv), 3: 3-digit, 4: 4-digit (max)
+ --fasta, --amino-acid    extract amino acid sequence (only for extraction mode) --no-merge               do not merge output files (only for extraction mode) --use-title              use TITLE as the output file name (only for extraction mode) --time                   measure time for compression/decompression
 ```

 ### Downloading Databases